intel-lab-lkp/linux/Documentation/process/handling-regressions.rst

 The bot watches for replies to reports of tracked regressions.
-Additionally, it's looking out for posted or committed patches referencing such reports with "Link:" tags; replies to such patch postings are tracked as well.
+Additionally, it's looking out for posted or committed patches referencing such reports with "Closes:" or "Link:" tags; replies to such patch postings are tracked as well.
 Combined this data provides good insights into the current state of the fixing process.

 Regzbot tries to do its job with as little overhead as possible for both reporters and developers.
 In fact, only reporters are burdened with an extra